sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

-Now let’s analyse the difference of people's incomes per borough.
+Now let’s analyze the difference in people's income per borough.
 The dataset contained information about income per capita in each borough-block-bot (BBL) and from this we could calculate the mean income per capita in each borough.
 It seems that the Bronx, Brooklyn, Queens and Staten Island have similar incomes whereas the people from Manhattan have considerably more income.

 ![NYC income](income.png "income")